MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 ---
-title:   CNTK Library C# API
+title:   CNTK Library Eval C# API
 author:    chrisbasoglu
 ms.author:   cbasoglu
-ms.date:   06/01/2017
+ms.date:   06/22/2017
 ms.custom:   cognitive-toolkit
 ms.topic:   conceptual
 ms.service:  Cognitive-services
 ms.devlang:   csharp
 ---

-# CNTK Library C# API
+# CNTK Library Eval C# API

 The CNTK Library Managed Eval API is implemented in C#, and can be consumed by C# and other .NET languages.
 The page [Using the CNTK Library Managed API](./CNTK-Library-Evaluation-on-Windows.md#using-cnet-managed-api) presents how to use this API in your application.
 The following sections describe the classes and methods of the CNTK Library Managed Eval API.